-Where h is ATS aircraft altitude, H1 is ATS ground station antenna height, H2 is base station antenna height, φfront is antenna pattern angle covering main lobe and side lobe, iRSSfront is received interfering signal for φfront, iRSSback is received interfering signal for the rest of antenna pattern, iRSSring is overall interference level.
+Where h is ATS aircraft altitude, φfront is antenna pattern angle covering main lobe and side lobes, iRSSfront is received interference level for φfront, iRSSback is received interference level for the rest of antenna pattern, Diff1 is the difference between interference level of iRSSfront and iRSSback, iRSSring is overall interference level from ring type network.

-In case surrounding network with the radius, DE, of 10 km and altitude of aircraft 10000 m the main interference is received by back lobes of ATS antenna.
-For all other cases in the the interference from back lobes is lower from 6 dB up to 23 dB.
+From the Table 7 it is observed that for tracking-type antenna ATS system (i.e. ITU-R M.1459 antenna pattern) when surrounding network radius, DE, is 10 km and altitude of aircraft is 10000 m and also for radar-type antenna system with sinc antenna distribution pattern type for horizontal antenna pattern the main interference is received by back lobes of ATS antenna.
+For all other cases in the Table 7 the main interference is received by main lobe and side lobes of ATS antenna and the interference from back lobes is lower from 4 dB up to 20 dB.

-The comparison of these results with the clustered network case is provided in Figure 17.
+The comparison of ring-type network results with the clustered network case (scenario 1) is provided in Figure 16, Figure 17 and Figure 18 for various calculation methods.
+For detailed values see Annex 2.